nayafia/lemonade-stand/README.md

 I wrote up this guide to aggregate my own knowledge.
 I recognize the pros/cons are somewhat subjective, but they reflect my views.
 If you submit changes, I may consider them but do not intend to cover everyone's viewpoints.

 If something is factually incorrect (especially with a case study example), I welcome your edits.
+Case studies are organized alphabetically within each category.
 Also, if there's a category you know of that I missed, I would also welcome that addition.

 ### License and attribution